Some links are affiliate links, which means if you make a purchase through these links, I earn a commission, at no extra cost to you.

 Other things to do in Belgrade

-Belgrade, this is also the promenade over the Sava, enjoyable during the summer with lots of bars, Studentski, a pedestranised street with lots of shops or Strahinjica Baca and its terraces.
+You have to visit Nikola Tesla museum, very interesting.
+And you have to see the Zemun district in Belgrade.
+In the city there’s also the promenade over the Sava, enjoyable during the summer with lots of bars.
+And Studentski, a pedestranised street with lots of shops, or Strahinjica Baca and its terraces.
 It’s possible to visit the military museum (not my thing…) or the ethnographic museum (didn’t do it).
 You can also go on a beer tour.
 Click here for more info.

 The city’s not big, you can get around by foot to see everything.
 There’s no subway in Belgrade, but there are trams going everywhere in the city.